Kirkman House (Walla Walla, Washington)

-Kirkman House Museum

-The Kirkman House is an authentic example of the luxurious 1880s, a period of extensive growth for Walla Walla in downtown business buildings and in fine homes.
+The Kirkman House is a historic house in Walla Walla, Washington.
 The Kirkman house is one of the Northwest's most outstanding Victorian structures.
 It was built by William Kirkman, who left Bolton, England in the middle of the 19th century and made money in cattle in the West.
 The family moved into the home in 1880, and it was home to three generations of Kirkmans before the family gave it to Whitman College in 1919.